jewelsofthought/neshama/site/posts/parashot/Tazria.md

 ## Laws of human contamination

 We have proceeded from the laws of contamination טוּמא of dead animals, to the laws of contamination טוּמה from human beings, starting with the birth of the child, where it all begins. (_Ibn Ezra_ to v.
-2) {NOTE: be-in(g) - be-(g)-in}
+2) <span class="note">{NOTE: be-in(g) - be-(g)-in}</span>

 ## Childbirth and purification